 Box is free from the Google Play Store and is very easy to use, offering 10 GB of free space with a 250 MB upload limit.
 Beyond this, you are asked to pay US$10 per year for 25 GB of cloud storage.

 Box is the most basic application of our list because it has no special features: it's there simply to upload, download and share files, although it is possible to edit and comment on files in the cloud.
 Box also has a widget that notifies you of any changes to shared documents.Box

 Best for small files: MediaFire

 MediaFire offers up to 50 GB of free space, which is perfect for saving or sharing music or videos.
-But you only get 12 GB to start and have to earn the rest (or pay US$2.50 a month for 100 GB) and although its interface is clean, the menu is a bit confusing.
+But you only get 12 GB to start with and have to earn the rest, via referrals (or pay US$2.50 a month for 100 GB), and its menu is a bit confusing to begin with.

-It has all the basic functions to download images, download and share archives, including those from your camera, which saves a lot of time.
-But another disadvantage is that the size limit for each file is 200 MB, in the free version.
-Paying more will earn you more privileges.MediaFire
+That said, it has all the basic functions to download images and download and share archives, including those from your camera, which saves a lot of time.

 Best for the paranoid: Mega

 Mega provides 50 GB of storage free of charge, making it one of the best free cloud storage apps on Android.
 Everything you upload is encrypted and the encryption keys stay with the user, so there are no concerns over privacy.
 You can even synchronize your camera directly to your account to automatically obtain a copy of the images and videos when you connect it.
 For now, it is pretty basic, but it should be updated soon.

 Mega version 2 is now available for download and version 3.0 is in beta.
 It's early days for Mega and it's something of a work in progress, but if you like what it's about, give it a try via the link below.MEGA v2